Ferreira-Jefferson/minishell/README.md

 ![Minishell](https://img.shields.io/badge/42-Minishell-blue?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-GPLv3-green?style=for-the-badge)

+# 🐚 Minishell – 42 School Project

+The **Minishell** project was developed as part of the [42 School](https://www.42sp.org.br/) curriculum, with the goal of recreating a minimalist shell in C.
+It aims to reproduce the essential functionalities of a Unix command interpreter, including **process execution**, **redirections**, **pipes**, **environment variables**, and **built-in commands**, while adhering to the school’s standards of good practices and modular design.

+This project was a collaboration between me (**Jefferson Ferreira**) and **[João Vitor](https://github.com/joaolive)**, combining efforts to structure, implement, and document each module in a clear and efficient way.

+---

 - [Project structure](#project-structure)

-## Project structure
+## 📁 Project Structure

-The Minishell project structure should follow the modularly organized "Flat Approach" standard, according to best practices for small C projects, prioritizing the separation of responsibilities (Lexer, Parser, Executor, Built-ins) to ensure compliance with the **Standard** and maintainability.
+The **Minishell** project follows a modular "Flat Approach" architecture, which is ideal for small C projects.
+Each folder encapsulates a specific responsibility, promoting clarity, maintainability, and compliance with the 42 School standards.

-Below is the directory structure for the **Mandatory Part**, detailing the function of each main file:
+Below is a detailed explanation of each folder and file, following the structure of the mandatory part:

 ```
 ├── includes